senorcarbone/erlang-nnar-kvs/README.md

 =================================================

 Supports deployment of distributed algorithm scenarios.
-The project developed along with the 'Kompics performance tests' benchmark suite as a supplementary Erlang implementation.
+The project was developed along with the 'Kompics performance tests' benchmark suite as a supplementary Erlang implementation.

 Tha Kompics performance tests suit can be found here: https://github.com/Bathtor/KompicsPerformanceTests